 Protecting your WordPress site against brute force attacks

 Your own website hosts may well have implemented measures to help protect your site against WordPress hacking attacks, such as adding an extra login screen in front of your actual WordPress login page.
-This is ok if it’s just you that logs in to your site, but if you have a number of users who need to log in this might prove confusing for them.
-You might want to look at a plugin such as Limit Login Attempts, that prevents an IP address from getting access to your website for 15 minutes if someone attempts an incorrect username / password combination 4 times, and a further lockout period of 24 hours if more unsuccessful attempts are made.
+This is ok if it’s just you who logs in to your site, but if you have a number of users who need to log in, this might prove confusing for them.
+You might want to look at a plugin such as Limit Login Attempts, which prevents an IP address from getting access to your website for 15 minutes if someone attempts an incorrect username/password combination 4 times, and a further lockout period of 24 hours if more unsuccessful attempts are made.
 This will seriously inconvenience hackers, who rely on making thousands of attempts every few minutes in order to ‘crack’ your password.
 However, it might not be effective if the login attempts are coming from a large range of different IP addresses.

 Can you do more?

 No website (WordPress or otherwise) can be rendered 100% safe from hacking attacks.
 However, the more work you do to protect your website, the harder you will make it for hackers to break in, persuading them to go for the many easier targets elsewhere.

 We offer a premium support service that can look after your website by keeping all of the vital components up-to-date, as well as proactively suggesting issues that you might have and helping you to resolve them.
 This service costs just £225+vat per year and provides up to 1 hour of our support time every month.
 We also offer an even more comprehensive Gold Service (for those website owners who want even more).

 If you are not on one of our website support schemes and would like us to take action to protect your website, please get in touch.